-Camp Take Charge of Diabetes offers young people with diabetes (ages 10-17) four days and three nights of summer fun, education, and social connections.
-Camp Take Charge was developed by Brainy Camps in conjunction with the Comprehensive Diabetes Program of Children’s National Medical Center.
+Camp Take Charge (of Diabetes) offers young people with diabetes (ages 10-17) four days and three nights of summer fun, education, and social connections.
+Camp Take Charge was developed by Brainy Camps in conjunction with the Comprehensive Diabetes Program of Children’s National Health System.

-In addition to fun, the goal of Camp Take Charge is to reduce the social isolation that is often associated with this condition, and increase knowledge and understanding of diabetes.
-The camp provides opportunities for youngsters and their families to work with professional staff and become better self-advocates and self-managers of their condition.
+In addition to fun, the goal of Camp Take Charge is to reduce the social isolation that is often associated with this condition and increase knowledge and understanding of diabetes.
+The camp provides opportunities for youngsters to work with professional staff and become better self-advocates and self-managers of their condition.
 Parents can feel comfortable that their children are under the care of trained and experienced doctors, nurses and healthcare professionals who are experts in the field.
-Dr. Otilia Neacsu, pediatric endocrinologist at Inova in Northern VA, is serving as the onsite physician for Camp Take Charge.
+Dr. Otilia Neacsu, pediatric endocrinologist at Inova in Northern VA, serves as the onsite physician for Camp Take Charge.

-The cost of Camp Take Charge is $550 for campers, $350 for counselors-in-training.
+The cost of Camp Take Charge is $575 for campers, $375 for counselors-in-training and $475 for 1-on-1 assistants.
 Need based scholarships are available and payment plans can be arranged.
-Please contact Brainy Camps for more information.
+Please contact Brainy Camps at firstname.lastname@example.org for more information.

-the Leona M. & Harry B. Helmsley Charitable Trust and the American Association of Diabetes Educators.
+Leona M. & Harry B. Helmsley Charitable Trust and the ARC of Montgomery County.